Peter Lely

 - Elizabeth Jones, Countess of Kildare

-- Francoise Louise, Duchess of La Valliere with her Children as Angels
+- Francoise Louise Duchess of La Valliere with her Children as Angels

 - Nell Gwyn